Generic part of Security Services in CACIB

 Transaction Irregularities / Disputes

-All transactions through the Internet will have inherent risks.
+All transactions through the Internet bear inherent risks.
 To minimize and to protect against such online risks, the security and safety of online banking depends on both the bank’s security systems and measures taken by the clients.

 Clients are advised to regularly check their account balances and statements to identify any unusual transactions.

-In case of unusual transaction(s), clients must call/contact the Bank’s appointed local OPTIM.net representative or simply send us an e-mail by clicking on "Contact Us".
+In case of unusual transaction(s) or abnormal information, clients must call/contact the Bank’s appointed local representative for the concerned service used, or simply send us an e-mail by clicking on "Contact Us" on the web banking home page.

-A Client should contact CACIB when he suspects that:
+A Client should contact Credit Agricole CIB when he suspects that:

 • User ID and/or Digipass-Soft Token ID or PIN code of one or several of its users has/have been disclosed to a third party or has/have been lost or stolen or otherwise compromised;